ecdogaroglu/social_hierarchies/README.md

 See social_hierarchies.pdf for the related research paper including the theory developed and a discussion of the computational results.

+An implementation of Young (1993) can be found here: https://github.com/ecdogaroglu/evolution_of_conventions.git

 ## Usage

 To get started, create and activate the environment with